Table of Contents

 Unfortunately, road accidents have become very common these days.
 In fact, In the United States, distracted driving is the leading cause of traffic accidents.
 Over-speeding, not following the traffic rules, and the lack of discipline, along with some technical issues, are common reasons why traffic accidents have occurred at a greater rate recently, and it’s true for both car and truck accidents.
-While watching a road accident on some highway is common, and you do not have anything to say or act on it, there is a moral duty.
-You could play an essential role as a witness that could greatly help the people in an accident; simply calling emergency services will save lives in this situation.
+While watching a road accident on some highway is common, and you do not have anything to say or act on, there is a moral duty.
+You could play an essential role as a witness that could greatly help people in an accident; simply calling emergency services will save lives.

-Similarly, every one of us has been in situations that involve accidents happening in a familiar parking lot.
-Individuals other than those affected may put fuel to fire to invigorate the issue, or they may be indifferent to it.
-However, one must know what actions to follow whether the car accident involves you directly or not.
+Similarly, everyone has been in situations involving accidents in a familiar parking lot.
+Individuals other than those affected may fuel the fire to invigorate the issue or be indifferent to it.
+However, one must know what actions to take and whether the car accident directly involves you.

-Therefore, in this article, we will let you know about the particular actions and things to remember in case you witness a car accident in a standard parking lot where you are also present.
+Therefore, in this article, we will inform you about the particular actions and things to remember in case you witness a car accident in a standard parking lot where you are also present.
 These are just preliminary guidelines and do not serve as concrete words.
-This is a regular occurrence during the holiday season and the off days, such as weekends when many families come to malls for recreation and shopping.
+This is a regular occurrence during holidays and off days, such as weekends, when many families visit malls for recreation and shopping.
 Since cars are packed in a small space, the vehicle may need a scratch, or some other vehicle may also hit your car bumper.
-There is no need to panic in such cases, but you should remember some of the few things.
+There is no need to panic, but remember some of the few things.

 The article will focus on two parts:

-1. What you can do if you have hit someone else’s car.
+- What can you do if you have hit someone else’s car?

 What Do I Do if I Wreck a Parked Car?

-Here are the key points to remember in such cases of hitting a car: don’t rush, find the car owner, jot down details and get in touch with the police.
+Here are the key points to remember in such cases of hitting a car: don’t rush, find the car owner, jot down details, and contact the police.

-• There is no need to rush: Some drivers caught in this situation have the primary instinct to go away from the scene, given that they are still able to.
+- There is no need to rush: Some drivers caught in this situation have the primary instinct to leave the scene, given that they are still able to.
 They believe that they will run out of the problem and will not be charged.
-However, we would advise you to stay there at the scene no matter the situation and how big or small scale accident it might be.
+However, we would advise you to stay at the scene no matter the situation and how big or small the accident might be.

-• Find the other car owner: When such an incident occurs, and if you are unharmed after the accident, you should act responsibly and go to the store to find out the car’s owner if they are not available around.
+- Find the other car owner: When such an incident occurs, and if you are unharmed after the accident, you should act responsibly and go to the store to find out the car’s owner if they are unavailable.
 You can speak to the front desk manager or the customer support unit and ask them to announce the speaker.
 You should describe the vehicle’s details, including the model number, plate number, and car color.
 You can also add the point of the car parking side where the incident has happened.

-• Write down details: If you had to leave (if you are still able to) after the hit, you should leave some notes.
+- Write down details: If you had to leave (if you are still able to) after the hit, you should leave some notes.
 This should include the basic information about yourself, including your name, address (if necessary), and contact number/email.
 It would help if you also took a picture of the car damage to have its evidence.
-You should also write down your license number for the owner to get in touch with you.
+You should also write down your license number so the owner can contact you.
 Be aware that the chit should be kept secure in the car.

-• Get in touch with the Police: There might be a chance that security present on the ground will assist you in this case and come to you when they notice such an incident.
+- Get in touch with the Police: There might be a chance that security on the ground will assist you in this case and come to you when they notice such an incident.
 However, if this does not happen, it is sensible to go to the police yourself and let them know about the incident.
-They will document everything, and they will contact the owner themselves.
+They will document everything and contact the owner themselves.
 Doing this ensures that you have not hidden anything and have involved the police in this matter.

 What to Do When Someone Bumps Into You on Purpose?

 Prepare your insurance, gather evidence, and speak to the car owner.
 That is what you should do first in this situation.
 You should remember some issues if your car gets hit by someone else in the parking lot.
-Actions points in the situation of your car being hit by someone else is further expounded below:
+Action points in the situation of your vehicle being hit by someone else are further expounded below:

-• Insurance: The first and foremost necessary thing to do in this case is to get the insurance company involved.
-They will help you in case of damage and some other bills if necessary.
+- Insurance: In this case, the first and foremost necessary thing to do is to get the insurance company involved.
+They will help you in case of damage and other bills if required.

-• Evidence: You should have proof of the damage by taking a photo or making a video on your smartphone.
-This will be helpful for the future when you are filing a report.
+- Evidence: You should have proof of the damage by taking a photo or making a video on your smartphone.
+This will be helpful in the future when you file a report.
 All of this will be counted as your documentation.

-• Speak to the other car owner: You should be careful and make notes of the details of the other car owner.
-This should include his name his contact details, including address (if required).
+- Speak to the other car owner: You should be careful and make notes of the other car owner’s details.
+This should include his name, contact details, and address (if required).
 You should also have the license plate number and ask them to clarify the accident situation.

 What Happens When You Hit a Parked Car and Leave?

-You should remember that if you flee from the scene, the security may watch the recording of the CCTV camera.
+You should remember that if you flee from the scene, security may watch the CCTV camera recording.
 You will be treated as a hit-and-run case with some serious repercussions.
-A hit-and-run may be a misdemeanor or crime, punishable by fines, jail time, license points, or above, deep depending on the state and the state.
-If, for example, for any reason, you are unable to find the driver or the owner e hit, and you have to leave due to a more urgent matter, it is a responsible thing to leave a note on the other vehicle containing details on how to contact you.
+A hit-and-run may be a misdemeanor or crime, punishable by fines, jail time, license points, or above, depending on the state and the state.
+If, for any reason, you cannot find the driver or the owner is hit, and you have to leave due to a more urgent matter, it is a responsible thing to leave a note on the other vehicle containing details on how to contact you.

-It is not a crime to hit a parked car; however, it is illegal to leave the accident scene in every state.
+It is not a crime to hit a parked car; however, leaving the accident scene is illegal in every state.
 A collision with a parked vehicle is deemed an accident.
-Notifying the owner of what you’ve done is the proper course of action.
+Notifying the owner of your actions is the proper course of action.

 You may believe it is acceptable to go without saying anything as the owner of the parked automobile is not present, but this is not the case.
 Furthermore, you should be concerned about more than just the owner; there may be eyewitnesses who may report you and security cameras that will capture what you did.